-Do you sit in a chair at work starring at a computer screen?
+Do you sit in a chair at work staring at a computer screen?

 Do you suffer from back or neck related conditions?

 One of the most common injuries diagnosed daily within private practice is posture related injuries, whether it is your lower back, upper back or neck.
 This article aims to provide education on the correct set-up for your workstation.

 1. Keyboard and Desk

 Place your keyboard in a position so that your elbows are in a slightly opened position (100-110o), your forearms are horizontal to the floor and your wrists remain in a straight position.
 That is; make sure your hands are in line with the forearm.

 If you prefer to have your wrists supported on a wrist rest or the desk, be careful not to extend or bend your wrist in an upward position.

 Place the keyboard directly in front of your body.
 Determine what section of the keyboard you use most frequently, and readjust the keyboard so it is centred with your body.